Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

-The cross over from the local Strongly Modified Limit to a general modified gravity and continuously to the Newtonian Limit is given by the interpolating Lagrangian function.
-Different from MOND, the interpolating Lagrangian function between the two limits can be derived from the first principle.The gravity part Lagrangian in (\ref{eq:weak static action}) is simplified as
+The transition trend crossing over from the Newtonian Limit to the unreachable asymptotic deep-MOND limit is given by the interpolating Lagrangian function, which will gives rise to the blue data points of finite range in Figure 1.
+The gravity part Lagrangian in (\ref{eq:weak static action}) is simplified as